teatwig/qobuz-player/README.md

 Powered by [Qobuz](https://www.qobuz.com).
 Requires a paid subscription.
 This does not allow you to listen for free.

 The player includes a terminal ui and a webui.
-The web interface is ideal for a setup with a single board conputer, e.g. Raspberry Pi, connected to the speaker system and controlled with a smartphone or tablet.
+The web interface is ideal for a setup with a single board computer, e.g. Raspberry Pi, connected to the speaker system and controlled with a smartphone or tablet.

 ## Terminal UI screenshot
 ![TUI Screenshot](/qobuz-player.png?raw=true)